Dr. Edelstein has an in-person, Skype, and telephone therapy practice in San Francisco and Mill Valley, CA. He

 relationship problems, and addictions, and is one of the few practitioners of REBT

-in the Bay Area.
-He is also the San Francisco SMART Recovery Professional Advisor.
+in the San Francisco Bay Area.
+He was also the San Francisco SMART Recovery Professional

 Dr. Edelstein lectures nationally and internationally, appears on radio and

 television, and is published in psychological journals.
-He writes the advice column,
+He wrote the advice column,

-"Ask Dr.Mike," which has appeared in the Mensa San Francisco Intelligencer
+"Ask Dr.Mike," which appeared in the Mensa San Francisco Intelligencer

 and In the Know.

 Dr. Edelstein was a Training Supervisor and Fellow of the Albert Ellis Institute.

 He holds a diplomate in Cognitive-Behavioral Therapy from the National Association of